 The Medical Billing Cycle

-The medical billing cycle is a complex process involving multiple steps to ensure that healthcare providers receive payment for their services.
-The cycle can be broken down into several stages:
+The medical billing cycle is a multi-step process that helps get providers paid for their services.
+The cycle can be divided into several phases:

 1. Patient Registration: